 What Are the Nutritional Needs of a Cairn Terrier?

-Like all dogs, the cairn terrier does best on a high-quality dog food with meat proteins listed in the first few ingredients.
+Like all dogs, he does best on a high-quality dog food with meat proteins listed in the first few ingredients.

 While wet food, dry food or specialty dog foods are a personal choice, the most important thing is that you are offering your cairn terrier the nutrition he needs for his size, age and weight.

-Aside from everyday meals, your cairn terrier will also need access to fresh water every single day in order to stay hydrated and healthy.
+Aside from everyday meals, your dog will also need access to fresh water every single day in order to stay hydrated and healthy.

 Is the Cairn Terrier the Right Breed for Me?